QEII Cup Preview, Tips, Runners & Trends

 QEII Cup Past Winners

 Here are the QEII Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse that won, and the horse's age & weight.
+Each row details the race year, the winning horse, and the horse's age & weight.
 Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the QEII Cup are also displayed, along with the starting price at which the horse was sent off.

 YearHorse (Drawn)Info